Process and legislation: Changes to the NPPF, S106, the Infrastructure Levy and digitalisation of the planning process

 The drive to Net Zero: How can sustainability permeate strategy

-Why is this conference important?
+Why was this conference important?

 Planners today must understand their role in helping deliver on the nation’s carbon neutral targets through a greater understanding of how technological and social trends will shape the future built environment.
 At the same time and in order to achieve this, there exists an opportunity for the sector to embrace technology and automation on a much wider scale in order optimise their operational, engagement and spatial planning activities.

-3 REASONS YOU SHOULD BE THERE:
+3 REASONS YOU SHOULD have BEen THERE:

 Reflective of the ‘new normal’, this virtual conference was held digitally using our new online platform.
 The platform delivered all of the elements of a live event and more including; high level and strategic content, Q&A interaction and opportunities to network with fellow attendees and speakers.